 - If you are after something more advanced, then take a look at the offerings from SQLBI.com

 I keep an up to date recommended reading list in my knowledge base here.
 As well as information about books, I keep a list of great websites to learn from down the bottom of the page.

-There are lots of online resources to learn.
+There are lots of online resources to learn from.
 Some of the best I have found are:

 Rob’s blog: http://www.powerpivotpro.com/

 Power BI Community: http://community.powerbi.com/

 Chris Webb’s blog: http://blog.crossjoin.co.uk/